CaDatPitt/instructional-modules/README.md

 # instructional-modules
-materials for and artifacts from instructional modules
+Materials for and artifacts from CaD@Pitt instructional modules